J-1 Visa Behavioral Health Tech Jobs

 Verify the 2-year home residency requirement applies to you

-Certain J-1 participants from countries with skills-shortage designations must return home for two years before changing to H-1B or permanent resident status.
+Certain J-1 participants from countries with skills-shortage designations must return home for two years before changing to H-1B visa or permanent resident status.
 Check your DS-2019 and J-1 visa stamp for the 212(e) notation before committing to a host placement.

 Confirm the host site meets program category supervision rules